net-idea/huette9/readme.md

-a# Hütte9 – Mountain cabin website
+# Hütte9 – Mountain cabin website

 A modern Symfony 7.2 web application for an Airbnb-style mountain cabin with a contact form and MariaDB integration.